What is Mindfulness?

 What sati actually meant

-Sati in the early Buddhist suttas is one of the seven factors of awakening — the faculty of remembering to be present, of recollecting the object of meditation, of catching the mind when it wanders.
-It is not a mood; it is a trainable cognitive function.
-The Buddha treats sati as a precondition for the deeper insight (paññā) practices, not as the goal itself.
-The full path includes ethics, concentration and wisdom; mindfulness is one cultivation within that path.
+Sati in the early Buddhist suttas is one of the seven factors of awakening.
+It is the faculty of remembering to be present, of recollecting the object of meditation, of catching the mind when it wanders.
+It is not a mood.
+It is a trainable cognitive function.
+The Buddha treats sati as a precondition for deeper insight practice (paññā), not as the goal itself.
+The full path includes ethics, concentration, and wisdom.
+Mindfulness is one cultivation within that path.

 MBSR and the secular extension

-Jon Kabat-Zinn founded the Mindfulness-Based Stress Reduction programme at the University of Massachusetts Medical School in 1979, deliberately stripping the religious and metaphysical apparatus from the underlying Vipassanā practice in order to make it accessible inside a hospital.
-The clinical effects (on chronic pain, anxiety, depression relapse) have been extensively replicated.
-The cost of the secularisation — whether removing the ethical and wisdom limbs leaves a partial practice prone to misuse — is a real ongoing debate inside the contemplative-research community.
+Jon Kabat-Zinn§ founded the Mindfulness-Based Stress Reduction programme at the University of Massachusetts Medical School in 1979.
+He deliberately stripped the religious and metaphysical apparatus from the underlying Vipassanā§ practice to make it accessible in a hospital setting.
+Clinical effects on chronic pain, anxiety, and depression relapse have been extensively replicated.
+A real debate continues inside the contemplative-research community: whether removing the ethical and wisdom limbs of the Buddhist path leaves a partial practice prone to misuse.

 What gets lost in popular use